mountaincharlie/midi-dragon/README.md

 * My Song modle's unique_slug_generator method uses my own [random_slug method from my Cook eBook project](https://github.com/mountaincharlie/project-four-cook-ebook/blob/main/cook_ebook/models.py) with the small addition of using the name of the Song in the slug to further reduce the chance of duplicate slugs
 * I used [W3School's Audio Element page](https://www.w3schools.com/html/html5_audio.asp) to find the code for setting up the audio element with controls
 * In order to create the 'sort by' dropdown selector, I followed and adapted the logic implemented in Code Institue's walkthrough project for; the select element and Javascript in their [products template](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/f6c3de32aa152b98da174daba13412388258b9b8/products/templates/products/products.html) and the view function logic in their [all_products view function](https://github.com/mountaincharlie/e-commerce-walkthrough-project/blob/main/products/views.py)
+* My JavaScript for implementing my Genres select in the All Pre-made Songs browsing page, was based on and adapted from the logic for the Sort Select described above, but the html and python in the views.py was custom made for this project.

 ### Media
 * Images: